 ESSENTIAL SKILL DESCRIPTION 1/ Establishing Expectations To clearly articulate and demonstrate the boundaries of pro-social behaviour.
-Boundaries provide clarity around what is regarded as safe, responsible and respectful behaviour in a particular context Enable a higher engagement in learning Expectations are necessary to student well-being and success in learning Expectations are related to both the curriculum and behaviour (Visible Learning) Expectations are explicitly taught and linked with positive and negative consequence Expectations need to be explicitly taught, revisited frequently and referred to constantly.
+Boundaries provide clarity around what is regarded as safe, responsible and respectful behaviour in a particular context Enable a higher engagement in learning Expectations are necessary to student well- being and success in learning Expectations are related to both the curriculum and behaviour (Visible Learning) Expectations are explicitly taught and linked with positive and negative consequence Expectations need to be explicitly taught, revisited frequently and referred to constantly.
 2/ Giving Instructions To give a clear direction about what students are to do.
 Instructions are clear and concise and are framed as statements not questions.
 The use of body language and voice can support the instruction.
-Giving instructions is a process: 3/ Waiting and Scanning Given directly after an instruction.
+Giving instructions is a process: Gain attention (whole class directional phrase or action) Wait and scan Descriptively encourage two students or groups When students are focussed, commence instructions Separate instructions from the curriculum talk Where possible, instructions are written with visual support 3/ Waiting and Scanning Given directly after an instruction.
 To wait and look at the students for 5-10 seconds after you give an instruction.
 This strategy gives students time to process the instruction It avoids filling the gap while waiting with natter Keeps focus during transition times.
-4/ Cueing with Parallel Acknowledgement To acknowledge students' on task behaviour with the intention of encouraging others to copy. • Cueing is an alternative to redirection • Cueing sets a more positive tone for the classroom Peripheral Vision- Scanning the class regularly whilst working with a student or a group. • It is a deliberate, proactive strategy to let all students know that you are aware of what is happening in the classroom.
+4/ Cueing with Parallel Acknowledgement To acknowledge students' on task behaviour with the intention of encouraging others to copy.
+Cueing is an alternative to redirection Cueing sets a more positive tone for the classroom Peripheral Vision- Scanning the class regularly whilst working with a student or a group.
+It is a deliberate, proactive strategy to let all students know that you are aware of what is happening in the classroom.
 Positive Feedback- Behaviour specific in nature, it provides feedback to students regarding pro-social behaviour that is focussed on the learning.